About the Project

 Over 8,000 children have received or are receiving a quality secondary education in Uganda, and hundreds of teachers have been provided with jobs and training.
 The longer-term impacts on the socio-economic status of students and their future families are also considerable.

-Firstly, PEAS wants to create 100,000 sustainably financed secondary school places in Uganda by 2017.
-Secondly, it wants to make PEAS schools the best free/low-fee secondary schools in Uganda.
-Thirdly, it wants to create 10,000 places across five new countries in Sub-Saharan Africa by 2017.
-Fourthly, it wants to be able to demonstrate and communicate the success of PEAS to different stakeholders.
+PEAS wants to make PEAS schools the best free/low-fee secondary schools in Uganda and be able to demonstrate and communicate the success of PEAS to different stakeholders.
 Lastly, it wants to build a strong organization capable of responsibly delivering PEAS goals.

 PEAS has a comprehensive implementation plan with main goals and sub-goals in order to achieve the strategic aims detailed above.
 This involves all senior members of staff reporting to PEAS Trustees on a six-monthly basis on progress to targets, which exist across fundraising, financial management and education programs.